aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/net/bookmarks/remove/_index.md

 {{% /blocks/products/pf/agp/code-block %}}

-{{% blocks/products/pf/agp/content h2="Work with the Links in PDF via .NET SDK" %}}
+{{% blocks/products/pf/agp/content h2="Work with the Bookmarks in PDF via .NET SDK" %}}

-Over time, hyperlinks may become obsolete or lead to no longer existing pages.
-Such broken links can frustrate readers and diminish the document's credibility.
-Removing these ensures the content remains accurate and reliable.​
+Removing bookmarks from a PDF is useful for maintaining document accuracy, optimizing performance, enhancing security, and ensuring proper formatting.
+It is especially important for finalizing documents before sharing, printing, or archiving.
-Delete the Links from PDF documents with [Aspose.PDF Cloud .NET SDK](https://products.aspose.cloud/pdf/net/).
+Delete the Bookmarks from PDF documents with [Aspose.PDF Cloud .NET SDK](https://products.aspose.cloud/pdf/net/).

 **With our .NET SDK you can**